FAQs

 A: Yes, all new applicants are required to take a Math Diagnostic Exam.

-Q: Are there any advanced programs for which my child may be considered?
+Q: Are there any advanced programs my child may be considered for?

 A: Yes.
 The MAP (Math Advanced Placement) program exists for incoming 7th graders.
-Based on eligibility requirements detailed by the Math Department, 7th graders have the opportunity to be placed in Algebra I.
+Based on eligibility requirements detailed by the Math Department, 7th graders can be placed in Algebra I.

 Q: What athletic teams are there at Pilibos?